 Make Your Own Sourdough Bread At Home

-This week is Bread Week on The Great British Bake Off!
-And as a Sourdough-first company, we’d be remiss if we did not share our very own classic Sourdough recipe with our lovely subscribers & customers.
+As a Sourdough-first company, we’d be remiss if we did not share our very own classic Sourdough recipe with our lovely subscribers & customers.

 Bread-lovers, look no further.
 Here is our recipe for our White Country ’True Loaf’ Sourdough, as well as a recipe to make and maintain your own starter, and finally a recipe for a firm levain, to use in your Sourdough bread recipe.